ditrit/OGrEE-Core/deploy/README.md

 # How to deploy OGrEE

 ## Docker
-In the docker folder, you will find a docker compose file that can deploy a tenant with the following components: API, Mongo DB, CLI, WEB APP and Swagger UI DOC.
+In the docker folder, you will find a docker compose file that can deploy a tenant with the following components: API, Mongo DB, WEB APP and Swagger UI DOC.
 The API and DB are the most essential part of OGrEE-Core, so they are always deployed.
 For the others, a profile should be passed.
 To build and run all componentes, in the docker folder, run:
 ```
-docker compose -p mytenant --profile cli --profile web --profile doc up -d
+docker compose -p mytenant --profile web --profile doc up -d
 ```
 Due to docker limitation, the tenant name passed in the -p argument (can be also put in the .env file as COMPOSE_PROJECT_NAME) must contain only characters from [a-z0-9_-] and start with [a-z0-9].